 The laser is fixed focus, but the machine features an intelligent slide system to quickly adjust the focus by moving the distance between the laser module and the work piece.

 The protective glass mounted in front of the laser makes it safe to use even without wearing safety glasses.
 This make the engraver more convenient to use in environments where several people work (always paying attention since it is a laser!).

-Something could be improved in the laser equipment (only 20W option) but the company is currently working on a new model (A5 pro) which should have a more powerful laser.
+Laser equipment is 20W but the company released a new model in 2021 (A5 pro) which should have a more concentrated beam, more effective.